KSAH-42/RabbitOM/README.md

 ➡️ The classes used for RTP layer was already implemented in a another project.
 Here a new implementation is actually in progress.

-➡️ The classes used for decoding was already implemented in a another project.
-Here a new implementation is actually in progress.

 # How to receive raw rtp packets using the rtsp client ?

 Like this :